darccio/zas/README.md

 Yeah, internationalization: you can build multilingual sites with Zas!

-You only need thre simple steps.
+You only need to do three simple steps.
 First, create a i18n.yml file inside your .zas directory, like this:

     Main page:
         zh: 首页